E*TRADE Financial Corporation

 creative and cost-effective marketing and sales, and expense

-discipline can be considered as the key factors in executing
+discipline can be considered as key factors in executing E*TRADE's

-E*TRADE's strategy to profitably expand trading and investing
+strategy to profitably boost its trading and investing

-on the net interest margin.
-The company's capital position and
+interest margin.
+Though the company's capital position and

 E*TRADE currently retains a Zacks #3 Rank, which translates into

 a short-term Hold rating.
-Considering the fundamentals, we also
+Also, considering the fundamentals, we

-maintain our long-term 'Neutral' recommendation on the stock.
+are maintaining a long-term Neutral recommendation on the